Sacha Hughes: 2010–2011

-Hughes was set to compete in the ASB Classic but had to withdraw due to an abdominal injury.
+Jones was set to compete in the Auckland Open but had to withdraw due to an abdominal injury.

 She played at the Pattaya Open but lost in the first round to Alberta Brianti.
 She was able to compete only sporadically on tour for the remainder of the year due to stress fractures in her ribs.

-Hughes featured in the 2011 Auckland Open as a wildcard draw in which she was defeated in two tight sets by third seed Svetlana Kuznetsova in the first round.
+Jones featured in the 2011 Auckland Open as a wildcard draw in which she was defeated in two tight sets by third seed Svetlana Kuznetsova in the first round.

 She was the hitting partner for Maria Sharapova during this tournament.

 She also competed in the US Open qualifying draw, losing in the second round in three sets.

 2012

-Hughes started off at the Auckland Open as a wildcard where she lost her first-round match to Elena Baltacha, in three tight sets.
+Jones started off at the Auckland Open as a wildcard where she lost her first-round match to Elena Baltacha, in three tight sets.

 She qualified for the Hobart International and won her first round at the WTA event- beating Kristina Barrois in straight sets.
 She lost to Shahar Pe'er in round two in an extremely tight two-setter.

 At the Australian Open, Sacha partnered compatriot Bojana Bobusic to enter the women's doubles draw where the pair beat Līga Dekmeijere and Maria Kondratieva in the first round.
 This was her first ever win at a main draw of a Grand Slam tournament.

 She recorded mixed results for most of 2012 including a three set win over Eugenie Bouchard to secure her spot in the French Open.

-At the Gastein Ladies, Hughes won her second WTA Tour main-draw match, defeating Yuliya Beygelzimer in round one.
+At the Gastein Ladies, Jones won her second WTA Tour main-draw match, defeating Yuliya Beygelzimer in round one.
 She lost to Alizé Cornet in round two.

 During the year, she secured three $25k victories on the ITF Circuit, including one title in Kristenhamm, Sweden and two in Australia.

 2013–2014

-Hughes made her Grand Slam singles debut at the Australian Open; she was beaten in the first round by Kristýna Plíšková.
+Jones made her Grand Slam singles debut at the Australian Open; she was beaten in the first round by Kristýna Plíšková.
 In 2013, she suffered from chronic fatigue syndrome and stress fractures in her shin, and played a limited schedule.

-Hughes lost at the 2014 ASB Classic to Sachie Ishizu 6–7 in the third set, after holding several match points.
-Partnering with her best childhood friend in the doubles event at the ASB Classic, they beat the top seeds, former world number one, Cara Black and New Zealand's Marina Erakovic in the opening round.
-She announced that the ASB Classic was her last tournament, and retired from professional tennis.
+Jones lost at the 2014 Auckland Open to Sachie Ishizu 6–7 in the third set, after holding several match points.
+Partnering with her best childhood friend in the doubles event at Auckland, they beat the top seeds, former world No. 1, Cara Black and New Zealand's Marina Erakovic, in the opening round.
+She announced that the Auckland Open was her last tournament, and retired from professional tennis.
 Later in 2014, she won the New Zealand Women's Open in singles and in doubles.

 2018: Short comeback

-Hughes started her comeback at the Auckland Open, where she lost in the first round of qualifying to Katie Boulter.
+Jones started her comeback at the Auckland Open, where she lost in the first round of qualifying to Katie Boulter.